 Working in a job you hate is soul-crushing.
 Be willing to take your knocks earlier in your career.
 Quit bad jobs.
-Realize that getting fired isn’t the end fo the world, isn’t necessarily about YOU but potentially about your employer, and is often the start of something better.
+Realize that getting fired isn’t the end of the world, isn’t necessarily about YOU but potentially about your employer, and is often the start of something better.
 Be willing to pursue a career that makes you happy.
 I’m not talking high paying puppies and rainbows, easy-peasy role.
-I’m saying actual satisfaction knowing that the work you do matters to you based on your values as a human being.
+I’m saying actual satisfaction comes from knowing that the work you do matters to you, because of your values as a human being.

-And the reason you should take those risks early in your career is that it gets continually harder to change course the later in your career you go.
+The BIG reason you should take those risks early in your career, is that it gets continually harder to change course the later in your career you go.
 It rarely gets impossible, but it gets a lot more difficult.

 2. If you are already working but want to change

 Job mobility is something that a free and wealthy society should allow for, and yet, it is extremely difficult for many people.
 Some people feel stuck in their jobs because, due to various financial responsibilities, they must maintain this income.
 This sucks and is quite frankly part of the problem as I see it.
 At some point, I’d like to write a post about ways to make that tough transition, but it’s a little long for today.